 The adoption of Bill 141 concerning condominiums and Bill 16 have introduced new obligations for condominiums and co-owners, with several effective dates.
 While Bill 16 tends to integrate the aging of buildings to take the necessary measures for the preservation of buildings, protect buyers, and prevent passive co-owners from blocking the syndicate’s decision making, Bill 141 respecting condominiums aims for its part to guarantee better insurance coverage for the building.
+Learn more about how much coverage for condo insurance.

 More obligations for co-owners